saltnlight5/myschedule/README.txt

+= TODO =
+ * Fix "Run It Now" to use a non-volatile trigger.
+ * Add JMX enabled config sample.

+ * Add "Standby" field to dashboard view.
+ * Add "Standby" control to scheduler settings menu.
+ * Refactor the controls in scheduler settings menu (remove "stop" and match to Scheduler interface).
+ * Add auto filled groovy examples (like the scheduler config as ajax call)
+ * Add groovy error display in the form display.
+ * Add auto filled xml data examples (like the scheduler config as ajax call)
+ * Add xml data error display in the form display.
+ * Add "Calendar" view to Job list.
+ * Use Calendar to calculation list of next trigger times.
+ * Add calendars and listeners list page to Job page.
+ * Add JobExecutionHistory plugin - record for when job started, completed, misfired, and by which trigger.

 = About myschedule =
 The myschedule project is a web based Quartz scheduler dashboard application.
 You may use to manage and monitor the scheduler throhgh an easy to use web UI.